vgrovestine/recipe-book/drop_biscuits.md

 Combine flour, baking powder, sugar and salt in a bowl.
 Cut in shortening with a pastry blender (or a fork) until the mixture resembles coarse, rough crumbs.
 Add milk and mix by hand until just combined with the dry ingredients.
 The dough will be a somewhat sticky mass.

-Drop dough by the spoonful on an ungreased cookie sheet--blobs should be slightly larger than a golf ball.
+Drop dough by large spoonful on an ungreased cookie sheet—blobs should be slightly bigger than a golf ball.

-Bake at 425F for 13 minutes.
+Bake at 425°F for 13 minutes.

+## Servings

-Makes 12 biscuits.
+Makes approximately 12 biscuits.